vegaprotocol/frontend-monorepo/README.md

 Check you have the correct version of Node.
 You can [install NVM to switch between node versions](https://github.com/nvm-sh/nvm#installing-and-updating).
 Then `NVM install`.
 Before you build you will need to `yarn install` in the root directory.
 The repository includes a number of template .env files for different networks.
-Copy from these to the .env file before `serve` to lauch app with different network.
+Copy from these to the .env file before `serve` to launch app with different network.
+You can serve any application with `yarn nx run <name-of-app>:serve`.

 ### Build